brunerd/jpt/README.md

 		Operation (-o):
 			-o "add" -p <path> -v <value>
-				add value to new array indicia or new object key (RFC7396) -o "replace" -p <path> -v <value>
+				add or replace value of an object property or add/insert array index (RFC7396) -o "replace" -p <path> -v <value>
-				replace value of object key or array indicia (RFC6902) -o "move" -f <from> -p <path>
+				replace value of existing object key or array index (RFC6902) -o "move" -f <from> -p <path>
 				move a path to a new or existing path/node(RFC6902) -o "copy" -f <from> -p <path>